Honda Insight Interior

 - "It still takes a determined head tuck to get into the back seat, where your reward is insufficient legroom, knee space for a long drive.
 But once in, you don't bump your head on the ceiling now." -- USA Today (2012)

-The 2013 Honda Insight comes with automatic climate control, power windows and a two-speaker stereo with an auxiliary input jack.
-Options and features available on higher trims include Bluetooth phone connectivity, a navigation system with backup camera and two upgraded stereo systems that include a USB port.
+The 2014 Honda Insight comes with standard automatic climate control and a two-speaker audio system with a CD player, auxiliary input and speed-sensitive volume control.
+Options and features available on higher trims include Bluetooth, a USB port, cruise control, a rearview camera and a voice-controlled navigation system.

 Next Steps: Honda Insight